 What is Capital Gains Tax?

-A UK resident and domiciled individual is taxed on their worldwide income and gains.
-It also applies to Non-Residents with property in the United Kingdom (UK).
+A Capital Gain arises when a capital asset is disposed of at a profit.
+UK residents and domiciled individuals are taxed on their worldwide income and gains.
+This also applies to Non-Residents with property in the United Kingdom (UK).
 There are special rules regarding reporting and payment deadlines for these Non-Residents Landlords.

 Certain assets which have a useful life not exceeding 50 years are exempt from Capital Gains Tax unless they have been used in a trade like racehorses, computers, plant and machinery, which includes items such as clocks and watches.